Cadwalader, Wickersham & Taft: Corporate law and civic responsibility

 In the mid-1990s, a group of young partners formed what some at Cadwalader referred to as Project Rightsize, an effort from 1994 to 1995 to remove less productive partners.
 The group shuttered Cadwalader's office in Palm Beach, Florida, and reduced a branch in Los Angeles, California.
 In all, 17 partners, nearly 20 percent, left the firm.
 Critics said the move was driven by individuals' financial interests and two former partners successfully sued Cadwalader, Wickersham & Taft for violating its partnership agreement.

-Following the September 11, 2001, terror attacks, Cadwalader assisted families of those killed, including immigrant families.
+Following the September 11 attacks, Cadwalader assisted families of those killed, including immigrant families.
 A portion of the firm's post-9/11 work occurred when attorneys learned there was no central resource for families seeking benefits; as a result, Cadwalader lawyers put together the "Handbook of Public and Private Assistance Resources for the Victims and Families of the World Trade Center Attacks", which was released in November 2001.
 The firm released an expanded version the following year.
-Cadwalader also represented Nobel Prize laureate Malala Yousafzai, helping her negotiate and establish The Malala Fund after the assassination attempt by the Taliban.

-During the financial crisis of 2007–2008, Cadwalader reduced its number of lawyers by about 20 percent in 2008.
+During the 2008 financial crisis, Cadwalader reduced its number of lawyers by about 20 percent in 2008.
 A reporter for The Wall Street Journal suggested the move was meant to lower operating costs as demand for its services decreased.
 Then-Chairman W. Christopher White stated, "There was a bubble, we rode that bubble, it contracted, and we adjusted".
 Also during the fiscal crisis, Cadwalader attorneys served as advisers for the U.S. Treasury as Chrysler and General Motors restructured.
 Cadwalader expanded in China with a Hong Kong office in 2010.
 In 2011, it opened offices in Houston and Brussels.

 In 2013, James C. Woolery left JP Morgan Chase for Cadwalader, Wickersham & Taft.
 The next year, Woolery was selected to take over as the firm's new chairman starting in 2015.
 In January 2015, when the chairman-elect was slated to take the chairman's post, the firm announced Woolery had left Cadwalader, Wickersham & Taft to launch a hedge fund.
 The firm eliminated the chairman position and Managing Partner Patrick Quinn began overseeing the firm.

+In 2025, it agreed to a deal with Donald Trump to do 100 million dollars' worth of pro bono work on behalf of causes promoted by Trump, followed by mass resignations of lawyers.